AlbrightQA/meets-more-application/README.md

 - **Work with stakeholders** to identify critical test flows and automate those first.
 - **Implement Secrets Manager** to obfuscate sensitive data.
-- **Implement API testing** to ensure backend reliability.
-- **Push for data-testid's** to be used on all elements going forward for better test targeting.
+- **Collaborate with development** to implement data-testid's on existing elements and to be used on all elements going forward for better test targeting.
-- **Collaborate with development** to add data-testid's to existing elements for consistency.
 - **Train QA team** on how to effectively use the Playwright project to maximize its benefits.

 ## Overview
-The **Meets More Integration** project is a Playwright repository designed to test the frontend of the Meets More application.
-This repository includes configurations for consistent coding styles and formatting across different environments.
+The **Meets More Integration** project is a Playwright repository designed to test the frontend and API of the Meets More application.

 ## Quality of Life Features